 Peer reviews work.
 Most of us check reviews before making purchases online.
 What’s more, most of us also trust the authenticity of those reviews, so long as we trust the brand where we find them.
 Naturally, Amazon probably comes to mind, as Amazon Prime has become the go-to shopping experience for convenience.
 Amazon has opened the door to fake reviews, and to those who are willing to pay for them.
 However, from as early as 2015, Amazon began taking measures against brands who seek out and publish inauthentic reviews — not to mention, users are getting better at seeing through fake reviews.
 We expect to see these seeded reviews begin to go away in 2017 and beyond.

 Which channels are you, or your business, going to use in 2017 and which do you plan on saying goodbye to?
+Which 2018 digital marketing trends will you use?
 We would love to hear in the comments below.

 Christina is the Founder and Creative Director of Savy, a digital marketing agency with locations in Bend Oregon and Santa Barbara CA. Christina grew up in Santa Barbara, has a supportive husband, Rob, shoots a Nikon D750 for select clients and loves her three children, chocolate lab, Badger, and wild kitten, Nala.